hacks-guide/Guide-WiiU/docs/user-guide/aroma/autoboot.md

 1. On the Aroma Boot Selector, the `Wii U Menu` should already be selected, press Y to set this to your default autobooting option, then press A to launch into the Wii U Menu.

-1. Aroma will now be launched each time you boot(or boot Health and Safety) and then straight into the Wii U Menu.
+1. Aroma will now be launched each time you boot the console (or load Health and Safety) and then straight into the Wii U Menu.
     - To open the Aroma Boot Selector in the future, you have hold START (+) while the console is booting or loading the Health and Safety Information app.
     - Navigate the list using the D-Pad to hover on the title you want to autoboot in, then press the Y button to set this to your autoboot title.
     - Press A to launch the selected title.